Santoku kitchen knife by Svord made in Auckland, New Zealand

 The best kitchen knife to choose for yourself or anyone who loves to cook.
-Based on the traditional Japanese Santoku style, this sharp and well-balanced steel chef's knife is perfect daily food tasks like slicing, dicing and mincing.
+Based on the traditional Japanese Santoku style, this sharp and well-balanced stainless steel chef's knife is perfect daily food tasks like slicing, dicing and mincing.
 Made with Swedish cutlery steel and an easy care black poly handle by master cutler Bryan Baker and his team of knife makers at Svord.

 This Japanese style medium size kitchen knife can be used for everything on the menu; vegetables, meat and fish.
 Each Santoku chef knife is presented in card sleeve with care and sharpening instructions.

 31cm x 5.3cm x 2cm (19.7cm knife blade length)

 Santoku knives are a style of general-purpose chef's knives originating in Japan.
 Santoku means "three virtues" or "three uses" in Japanese, and refers to the variety of food that the knife can handle (meat, fish and vegetables).
 The shape of the blade means that it can slice, chop and dice with ease.
 The Santoku style is shorter, lighter and thinner, and its blade made from a more hardened steel (to compensate for thinness) than a standard Western chef's knife.
 The Santoku knife, if cared for, will hold its edge longer.